Skull Man: 1970 manga

 Although the original Skull Man is not yet in printed in the U.S., Comixology obtained the license rights to the title and has released an English-language digital version of the manga in 2012.

 1998 manga

 The 1998 manga is a remake of the original manga.
-Skull Man revolves around Tatsuo Kagura, who early in his life was subjected to several mutating science experiments that ended up giving him amazing powers and skills.
-Longing revenge for the murder of his parents, he becomes Skull Man, a shadowy crusader who battles The Syndicate and its evil leader Rasputin.
-The story begins abruptly with a woman who possesses immense psychic powers killing a man, only to then be attacked herself by a man who can shapeshift into a bat, a wolf or an alligator named Garo.
-Garo is revealed to be Skull Man's childhood protector and present ally in the war against Rasputin and his hordes of evil mutants.
-Skull Man makes allies, loses comrades and dies in combat with a lethal mutant as in the first book.
-What follows is a trip into the world of shadows and the evil within all of us.

-While based on Ishinomori's original manga story, the 1990s version was put together by well-known manga artist Kazuhiko Shimamoto, who had been a fan of Ishinomori's work since childhood.
-Ishinomori contacted Shimamoto towards the end of the former's life, requesting him to work with him on reviving the story of The Skull Man.
+While based on Ishinomori's original manga story, the 1990s version was put together by manga artist Kazuhiko Shimamoto, who had been a fan of Ishinomori's work since childhood.
+Ishinomori contacted Shimamoto towards the end of the former's life, requesting him to work with him on reviving the story of Skull Man.
 In accomplishing this, Ishinomori faxed Shimamoto the story premise and plot notes, while Shimamoto put it all together and did the artwork.
 A few years earlier, Shimamoto worked on a manga adaptation of the movie Kamen Rider ZO, which included a short story about a struggling manga artist who completely idolized a fictional version of Ishinomori.
 This manga features a myriad of cameos of other famous Ishinomori heroes, although this is mainly contained in the final pages of the manga's last chapter.
-They include:

-Joe Shimamura: Joe Shimamura/Cyborg 009 makes his appearance in Chapter 36 and is seen punching out a mugger after rescuing a hostage.
-During this event, he and Ryuusei, the Skull Man, meet and debate evil and the nature of man over coffee.
-After the two part company for the evening, they meet again by chance at the docks to stop an illegal deal between corrupt politicians, Ryuusei in his Skull Man garb and Joe in his 00 Cyborg uniform (albeit only seen in a silhouette aside from close-ups on his face).